tkurtbond/tkurtbond.github.io/posts/2020/03/07/sorcerer-swords-bibliography-of-sword-sorcery-fiction/index.rst

 * Betrayal: somewhere in the late 70s and beyond

+  (This is Edwards' name for the era; these authors are ones he considered as still writing good Swords & Sorcery.)

   + `Jessica Amanda Salmonson`_ — `Tomoe Gozen` ✓, `The Golden
     Naginata` ✓, `Thousandshrine Warrior` ✓ (TG_); (editor) `Heroic
     Visions`, vols.
 1–2; `Amazons`, vols.
 1–2